Apple Bacon Jam

 The first time I saw bacon jam was on Lorraine’s site, Not Quite Nigella.
 I added the apples, and adapted the recipe to accommodate the challenge.
 Not paying attention, I only cooked it for 45 minutes instead of two hours, but it worked.

 I’ve already tested it out on these fluffy biscuits, spread it on slices of hard cheese and incorporated it well into the challenge dish, which will be revealed tomorrow.
 You won’t believe where this apple bacon jam ended up.

-- ½ cup strong coffee (I used large shot of espresso)
+- 1/2 cup strong coffee I used shot of espresso

 - In heavy bottomed pot or pan, fry bacon until crisp.
 Pour all but about a tablespoon of bacon grease out.
 Remove bacon.

 - Add in apples, shallots or onions, garlic, cayenne pepper, vinegar, brown sugar and saute until apples are soft.